Gitting More Out of Git

 ~$ git rebase --continue

-~$ git pull --rebase
+~/repo$ git pull --rebase

-~$ git config branch.master.rebase true
+~$ git config branch.main.rebase true

-~$ git config branch.some-other-branch.rebase true
+~$ git config branch.another-branch.rebase true

 ~$ git config branch.autosetuprebase always